Human Resource Management Challenges in the 21st Century

 The best way to manage diversity in the workplace starts by reviewing HR policies to ensure they accommodate employees of different ages, sex, race, religion, or culture.
 Also, focus on inclusive recruitment strategies.

 Other helpful tips entail building a standard team culture and educating employees on how to tolerate and respect each other employees.
-Above all, the HR team and leaders should take a stand against inappropriate behaviours.
+Above all, the HR team and leaders should take a stand against inappropriate behaviors.

 Every day the world poses new challenges to businesses globally, requiring innovative people and skills to address them.
 Additionally, employees need to be empowered.
 Therefore, organizations need to train and develop employees’ on-demand skills to help them remain competitive.
 Also, they must provide career opportunities that allow employees to advance.